YusufMS/todos-app-using-laravel-and-vue/README.md

 The requests are handled asynchronously. jQuery is used in sending these AJAX requests and they are handled on the controllers (TodoController & TagController)

 ### Validations
-Only basic validations are done as I have repeatedly said that this whole app was built to learn and explore Vue.
-Validations can be extended with little effort in order to make this app more robust and usable.
+Basic validations are done.
+They can be extended with little effort in order to make this app more robust and usable.
 Let me know if you are interested :)

 ## What's not covered ?
-Below things haven't been covered in this project, mostly because this was not intended to be an actual project with any scope.
+Below things haven't been covered in this project.
 * Routing (front-end)
 * Not focussed on a super attractive UI
 * No intense validations